The sophisticated Americano cocktail is a lazy mixologist’s dream come true. Learn how to craft the classic Italian cocktail in five minutes or less.

 Discover our favorite Campari cocktails.

 While you probably have Campari in your home bar, you’re even more likely to have a bottle of sweet red vermouth.
 Similar to Campari, this Italian liquor has a secret recipe and is highly versatile.
 We use it to craft Boulevardier, Manhattan and Negroni cocktails.

 Discover our favorite sweet vermouth cocktails.

 How To Craft An Americano Cocktail

 The Americano is one of the easiest classic cocktails to craft and requires absolutely no special bar tools.
 We use a jigger, bar spoon, peeler and paring knife in our recipe but you can be creative if you don’t have these tools on hand.

 The first step is to peel a strip of peel from an orange and create an orange twist.
 We like to trim our strip with a paring knife to get smooth edges.

 Twirl your orange peel strip around a chopstick to achieve a curly twist.

 The next step is to measure the two liquors.
-We use a jigger to ensure precise measurements.
+We use a Japanese jigger to ensure precise measurements.